hth/receipt/tools/logstash/readme.txt

 	This will check the syntax
 	plutil -lint redis.plist

-	open port for listening
-	--sudo ipfw add 100 allow tcp from any to any dst-port 6379 sudo ipfw add 100 allow tcp from 192.168.1.60 to any dst-port 6379
+	open port for listening is not required.
+It works without this line --sudo ipfw add 100 allow tcp from any to any dst-port 6379 --sudo ipfw add 100 allow tcp from 192.168.1.60 to any dst-port 6379

 	sudo launchctl unload /Library/LaunchDaemons/redis.plist
 	sudo launchctl load /Library/LaunchDaemons/redis.plist